 After receiving a fresh supply of ammunition, and while waiting orders from General Prentiss, I was requested by a field officer to take the place of an Indiana regiment he said were out of ammunition and were falling back.
 I immediately complied with his request, and opened fire on the enemy.
 This position we maintained until we were flanked by the enemy on our left and were compelled to fall back.
 In this engagement I received a wound, the ball passing through my left arm, a little below the elbow, and I was obliged to leave the field about 3 p.m.

 Of my regiment there were 46 killed, 176 wounded, and 23 missing.
 Of the wounded several have since died.

 I cannot speak in too high terms of commendation of the bravery and endurance of both officers and men in my command, although never before in action.
 They with very few exceptions exhibited in an eminent degree the qualities of veteran soldiers, and in the last engagement I lost some of my brave and valuable men, among whom was Capt.
 O. D. Pease, of Company D, who received a wound that caused his death.

 I have the honor to be, very respectfully, your obedient servant,

 Maj.
 Gen. U.S. GRANT.

 Casualties figures for the 16th Wisconsin were revised to 40 killed, 188 wounded, and 26 missing or captured, for a total of 254 casualties.
 Only three Union regiments had more casualties at the Battle of Shiloh than the 16th Wisconsin.
-The regiment continued to serve in the western theatre of operations until the end of the war.
+The regiment continued to serve throughout the rest of the war.